 Chewing Gum Is Good For You

-- Chewing Gum Improves Memory – Chewing gum can help improve memory because it produces more oxygen and more glucose which disposes more CO2.
+- Chewing Gum Improves Memory – Gum can help improve memory because it produces more oxygen and more glucose which disposes of more CO2.
 The increased glucose level feeds the body and mind.
-Through a study conducted on 75 individuals it was found that gum chewers scored 24% higher on short term memory tests and 36% higher on long term memory tests.
+Through a study conducted on 75 individuals, it was found that gum chewers scored 24% higher on short-term memory tests and 36% higher on long-term memory tests.

-- Gum Improves Digestion – Chewing gum improves the intestines ability to transport substances.
+- Gum Improves Digestion – The gum improves the intestines’ ability to transport substances.
 This also increases saliva flow and promotes swallowing, ultimately preventing acid reflux.

-- Gum Aides in Weight Loss – Chewing gum sends a signal to your brain that you are more full than you are in reality.
-Your brain therefore does not think you are hungry or need as much food and you eat less, resulting in weight loss.
+- Gum Aides in Weight Loss – The gum sends a signal to your brain that you are more full than you are in reality.
+Your brain, therefore, does not think you are hungry or need as much food and you eat less, resulting in weight loss.

 - Gum Improves Oral Health – Sugar-free gum is good for your oral health.
 It stimulates saliva which prevents tooth decay.
 This eventually neutralizes plaque acids and strengthens tooth enamel.

 The disadvantage of chewing gum is that you may exhaust your stomach and intestines with constant gum chewing.
 This may contribute to ulcers, burns, or and risks of contracting certain types of cancers.
 Chewing gum has aspartame which is not good in the long run as it may contribute to certain cancers, multiple sclerosis, and other diseases.